-Although it’s called “hour”, the golden hour doesn’t last precisely one hour.
-Generally, it’s a good idea that you arrive at your location before it starts and leaves when it’s over.
+Although it’s called “an hour,” the golden hour doesn’t last precisely one hour.
+Generally, it’s a good idea to arrive at your location before it starts and leave when it’s over.

 When is golden hour?